matheusacuna/matheusfilizzola/README.md

    ## About me
    - I'm from Brazil, specifically in Belém do Pará
    - I'm a student of Information Systems 💻 at [Universidade Federal Rural da Amazônia](https://agildesenvolvimento.com/)
-   - I work as an IT Management Intern at [Ágil Desenvolvimento de Sistemas](https://agildesenvolvimento.com/)
+   - I work as IT Management Intern at [Ágil Desenvolvimento de Sistemas](https://agildesenvolvimento.com/)
    - Indie Game Developer 🎮👨‍💻

    #### My passions 🤩